 The moment the race was won was interesting: Rolland stopped pedaling and waited for the big chasing group – this was the decisive “move” of the race.

-Rolland, Pavel Brutt (Gazprom-Rusvelo) and Rolland’s former teammate young Matej Mohorič (UAE Team Emirates) attacked from the kilometer zero.
+Rolland, Pavel Brutt (Gazprom-Rusvelo), and Pierre Rolland’s former teammate young Matej Mohorič (UAE Team Emirates) attacked from the kilometer zero.
 Then almost 40 riders also attacked and started chasing the leading trio.
-The peloton, which include the maglia rosa didn’t chase this big group and the gap gradually increased.
+The peloton, which includes the maglia rosa didn’t chase this big group, and the gap gradually increased.
 It was clear that the big favorites were racing defensively today.
-And it was also clear that the chasing group was big, strong and organized enough to catch the leading trio.
+And it was also clear that the chasing group was big, strong, and organized enough to catch the leading trio.

 Roland (and his team) well read the moment, and Rolland stopped working with the other two riders.
 Instead, he stopped pedaling and waited for the chasing group.
 He clearly wanted to save energy for the rest of the stage.
 Eventually, first Brutt, then Mohorič got caught by the group.
 As the finish line getting closer, riders started attacking but all attacks were neutralized.

 With 7.6 km to go, Rolland took off.
 It was a strong attack and he was never seen again.
-He got a much needed, and much deserved, stage victory.
+He got a much-needed and deserved stage victory.
 It was a very clever play.

-Here the stage highlights below.
-It was funny that the commentators didn’t get Rolland’s decision – they surprised and couldn’t understand why he dropped back.
+Here are the stage highlights below.
+It was funny that the commentators didn’t get Rolland’s decision – they were surprised and couldn’t understand why he dropped back.